Visualizations in Databricks notebooks

 To show only a single series, double-click the series in the legend.
 To show other series, click each one.

 Download a visualization

 To download a visualization in .png format, click the camera icon in the notebook cell or in the visualization editor.

 In a result cell, the camera icon appears at the upper right when you move the cursor over the cell.

 In the visualization editor, the camera icon appears when you move the cursor over the chart.
 See Visualization tools.

 Add a visualization or data profile to a dashboard

-Click the three vertical dots at the right of the tab name.
+- Click the kebab menu at the right of the tab name.